Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - Confirming that the required Runtimes and Frameworks were installed, as outlined in [Requirements](https://uraniumfever.net/docs/requirements).
 - Restarting your computer.
 - Ensuring that you have the appropriate version of DXVK, as outlined in [Intel iGPU Users and GPUs Without Vulkan Support - Downgrading DXVK](https://uraniumfever.net/docs/setupinstructions/#-intel-igpu-users-and-gpus-without-vulkan-support---downgrading-dxvk-).
-- Rerunning the Uranium Fever installer as outlined in [Installing Uranium Fever](https://uraniumfever.net/docs/setupinstructions#-installing-uranium-fever-).
+- Rerunning the Uranium Fever Wabbajack Installer as outlined in [Installing Uranium Fever](https://uraniumfever.net/docs/setupinstructions#-installing-uranium-fever-).
+The Installer will resume where it last left off, attempting to correct any errors as it does so.
 - Ensuring that the Tale of Two Wasteland filepath and mod size are correct, as outlined in [Installing Tale of Two Wastelands (TTW)](https://uraniumfever.net/docs/setupinstructions/#-installing-tale-of-two-wastelands-ttw-).
 - If persistent despite the above steps, delete the `Uranium Fever` folder and restart the installation process from the beginning.
 - If further assistance is required, visit [Support, Feedback, & Updates](https://uraniumfever.net/docs/supportfeedback).